 Parents or guardians who home school decide how to teach their daughter or son.
 They select the curriculum and educational materials and take responsibility for educating their child.
 There is no state financial assistance for families who choose this option.

-Home-schooling parents who decide to enroll their child into a public school where the family lives may do so.
-The district superintendent will determine the appropriate grade level of the child.
+Home-schooling parents may decide to enroll their child back into a public school where the family lives.
+The superintendent of the district the family resides in will determine the appropriate grade level of the child.
 The superintendent also evaluates which credits MAY be applied toward the district's requirements for graduation.

 Sports and Other Activities